 After Inle Lake, I went on to Ngapali beach, which would be an excellent bite-size trip to add to your itinerary.
 Or, if you fancy something more active, you could go hiking through the emerald hills.
 This would certainly have been on my list if I wasn’t still recovering from knee surgery.
 Otherwise, check out these ready-made itineraries that already include Inle Lake.

-Getting to Inle Lake
+How to get to Inle Lake

 Most sensible people will arrive at Inle Lake by air – Heho Airport is just 40 minutes away from Nyuang Shwe.